 Many newer traffic signals use a camera to detect the presence of vehicles at the intersection.
 It is usually mounted near the lights or at the top of the pole.
 Camera detectors are being used on most new lights that KCMO is installing on the “mast arms” that extend over the street.
-Many suburbs are also switching to video detectors, but MoDOT is sticking with loop detectors for state-owned roads.

-If your city is using video detection they should also be using a silhouette device to test and calibrate the detectors.
+If your city is using video detection they should also be using a silhouette device to test and tune the detectors.
 If you get the run-around, ask public works to do this.
 Or ask them to meet you at the signal with your bike for a live demonstration.